apps-for-linux/apps-for-linux.github.io/src/content/blog/librecad.md

 ---
 title: "LibreCAD"
+description: |
-summary: "LibreCAD is a 2D Computer Aided Design (CAD) application for creating plans and designs on your computer"
+ "LibreCAD is a 2D Computer Aided Design (CAD) application for creating plans and designs on your computer"
 date: 2025-01-04T18:44:00Z
 categories: ["Graphics"]
 authors: